Mesoscopic Bayesian Inference by Solvable Models: Bayesian Inference with Linear Models

 \subsubsection{Microscopic Notation of Mean Squared Error}

-From this section, we introduce a noise model to proceed into the discussion of Bayesian inference.
-Up to the preceding sections, we have not addressed the noise model added to the data.
-Here, we assume the true parameters of \(a\) and \(b\) to be \(a_0\) and \(b_0\), respectively, and that the noise added to the data \(D\), denoted as \(\{n_i\}_{i=1}^N\), follows a normal distribution with mean 0 and variance \(\sigma^2_0\).
+From this section, we introduce a noise model to facilitate the discussion of Bayesian inference.
+At this point, we have not addressed the noise model added to the data.
+Here, we assume the true parameters of \(a\) and \(b\) to be \(a_0\) and \(b_0\), respectively, and that the noise added to the data \(D\), denoted as \(\{n_i\}_{i=1}^N\), follows a normal distribution with mean zero and variance \(\sigma^2_0\).
 The process of generating the data is assumed to adhere to the following relation:

 where the probability distribution for the noise \(n_i\) is given by:

 In this section, we delve deeper into understanding linear models by examining the dependency of the MSE on the stochastic variables \(\{n_i\}_{i=1}^N\).
 Given that \(\bar{x}=0\), the empirical means of inputs and outputs can be described as follows: